-Grant-in-Aid for JSPS Fellows Subsidy for research conducted by JSPS Fellows (including JSPS International Research Fellows) (up to 3 years; as for Cross-border Postdoctoral Fellowship (CDP) up to 5 years) MF Fund for the Promo otion of Joint International Research International Leading Research This grant aims to enable research groups led by top-level researchers in our country to play a central role in the international network, thereby achieving research results of high scientific value internationally.
+A s of May, 202 Research categories Purposes and description of each research category Type of Fund Grant-in-Aid for Research Activity Start-up Research conducted by a single researcher who has been freshly appointed to a research position, or who has returned from his/her maternity, childcare or other kinds of leave.(1 to2 years; 3 million yen or less (1.5 million yen or less if the research period is 1 year.))
+MF Grant-in-Aid for Encouragement of Scientists Individuals who belong to educational or research institutions, private companies, etc. and engage in the researches to contribute to the promotion of the science.
+(1 year; 100 thousand to 1 million yen per project) SG rant-in-Aid for pecial Purposes Research projects of pressing urgency and importance.
+MF rant-in-Aid for Put lication of Scientific Research Results Publication of Research Results Subsidy for publication and/or international dissemination of research achievements of high academic values executed by academic societies and other organizations.
+Enhancement of International Dissemination of Information Subsidy for efforts by academic societies and associations to strengthen international dissemination of academic information for the purpose of international academic exchange.
+SG Scientific Literature Subsidy for academic publication of research results (books) authored by an individual or a group of researchers.
+Databases Subsidy for creation and operation of a database open to public use, by an individual or a group of researchers. rant-in-Aid for SPS Fellows Subsidy for research conducted by JSPS Fellows (including JSPS International Research Fellows) (up to 3 years) MF und for the Promo tion of Joint International Research International Leading Research This grant aims to enable research groups led by top-level researchers in our country to play a central role in the international network, thereby achieving research results of high scientific value internationally.
 With the participation of postdoctoral fellows and graduate students, the grant seeks to foster researchers who can play leading roles in the international research community in the future.
 (7 years (extendable up to 10 years); up to 500 million yen) Fostering Joint International Research Support of joint international research project conducted by a KAKENHI grantee in collaboration with researcher(s) at foreign university or research institution for a period of 6 to 12 months.
 The grant seeks to markedly advance research plans for the root research project and to foster independent researchers who can be internationally competitive. (up to 12 million yen) [The category name is changed from FY2023 call for proposals.]
-International Collaborative Research Support of joint international research project conducted by multiple domestic researchers and a researcher who belongs to overseas research institution.
-In addition to the development of scientific research, the grant seeks to build out infrastructure of joint international research or further strengthen joint international research and to foster researchers who can be internationally competitive.
-(3 to 6 years; up to 20 million yen) [The category name is changed from FY2023 call for proposals.]
-MF International Activities Supporting Group Support of international activities within Scientific Research on Innovative Areas.
-(Set period of the Area: up to 15 million yen per fiscal year) [After FY2018 call for proposals "International Activities Supporting Group" has been incorporated into "Grant-in-Aid for Scientific Research on Innovative Areas "Administrative Group."
-(It continued until the FY2019 call for proposals.)]
-Home- Returning Researcher Development Research Support of research to be conducted by a Japanese researcher currently affiliated with an institution abroad who is to be newly appointed at university or research institution in Japan. (up to 3 years; 50 million yen or less)
+MF Home-Returning Researcher Development Research Support of research to be conducted by a Japanese researcher currently affiliated with an institution abroad who is to be newly appointed at university or research institution in Japan. (up to 3 years; 50 million yen or less)

-(\1) SG: Series of Single-year Grants, MF: Multi-year Fund
+() SG: Series of Single-year Grants, MF: Multi-year Fund